wpwhitesecurity/activity-log-yoast-seo/readme.txt

 == Screenshots ==

 1. The easiest way to install the extension is from within the WP Activity Log plugin.
-1. Changes in WooCommerce, products and more reported in the WordPress activity log.
+1. Changes in Yoast SEO meta box and settings recorded in the WordPress activity log.

 == Changelog ==

-= 1.0 (2020) =
+= 1.0 (20201007) =

 	*Initial release.